 Three Tax Buckets

-Imagine you had to fit all of your investments into one of three buckets: The Taxable bucket; the Tax-Deferred bucket; or the Tax-Free bucket.
+Imagine you had to fit all of your investments into one of three buckets: The Non-Qualified bucket; the Tax-Deferred bucket; or the Tax-Free bucket.

 The Tax-Deferred bucket includes any retirement accounts to which you have contributed money on a tax-deductible or pre-tax basis, such as most IRAs, 401(k)s, 403(b)s, and others.
 These accounts typically allow for tax-deferred growth, which means that you are not taxed on income or gains as they occur, but when you eventually take retirement income the funds you withdraw will be taxed as ordinary income.